akeneo/pim-helpcenter/content/md/imports-exports/automate-imports-and-exports.md

 1. Click `Save` in the top right corner of the screen

 ::: tips
 * If you want to automate your product exports, we support the patterns `%job_label%` & `%datetime%`.
 You can create a filepath like "/myfolder1/mysubfolder2/export_%job_label%_%datetime%.xlsx".
+Note that for now we don't support directories; files will be sent to the root of your server.
 * You can use the `Test connection settings` button to check your settings and make sure your connection is valid.
 :::